Getting started

 Update a destination connector

-To update information about a destination connector, use theUnstructuredClient
+To update information about a destination connector, use theUnstructuredClient object’s destinations.update_destination function (for the Python SDK) or

-method to call the /destinations/<connector-id>
+the PUT method to call the /destinations/<connector-id> endpoint (for curl or Postman), replacing

-with the destination connector’s unique ID.
+<connector-id> with the destination connector’s unique ID.
 To get this ID, see List destination connectors.

-object (for the Python SDK) or
+In the UpdateDestinationConnector object (for the Python SDK) or

-or Postman), specify the settings for the connector.
+the request body (for curl or Postman), specify the settings for the connector.
 For the specific settings to include, which differ by connector, see

 Destinations.